Can A Root Canal Be Combined With Other Dental Procedures?

 - Red, tender, or swollen gums

 Root canals are usually performed while the patient is under local anesthesia.
 Once you’re numb, a covering is placed to protect your teeth and gums.
 Next, a small opening is made on the top of the tooth.
 The pulp is removed, and the inner canals are thoroughly cleaned before they are sealed with gutta-percha.
 To fill the exterior hole made at the beginning of your root canal, a filling is placed.
-The final step involves the restoration of the tooth with a crown.
+The final step involves restoring the tooth with a crown.
 Dr. Knight can discuss whether or not this is necessary.

 Root canals aren’t any more uncomfortable or painful than a filling.
 The pain leading up to your visit to get your root canal is much worse and will be effectively resolved with the root canal.